 Go over your text messages, emails, and phone logs for any given day.
 If the numbers are hitting three digits, if your phone provider is hunting you down with a bill as long as your arm, and you’ve only just met the other person, it’s a surefire sign you need to slow things down.

 If you’re considering giving them the world, but you don’t even know which newspaper they read or which toothpaste they use, it’s time to settle into a more sedate routine and learn a little about them first.
 [Read: 50 relationship questions to test your compatibility instantly]

-In direct opposition to point 4, knowing everything can be just as strong a sign.
+But also knowing everything can be just as strong a sign.
 If you’re aware of their bowel movements to the minute and you only just met them last week, you both need to hold back a little.